This manual is for Eclector version 0.12.0.

 , expression

-circular references and the result of reading it contains labeled
+references and the result of reading it contains labeled objects that

 In certain cases, the computational complexity of this traversal and